 We almost bought the audio guide, but Mark decided to purchase a book on the history of the catacombs instead.
 It made for a quick read on the plane trip home, as well as a souvenir we can lend out to friends.
 Descriptive signage inside the catacombs was sufficient for our needs anyway.

 Be sure to read the signs above your head, too.
-Translation: Stop!
+This sign translates to: Stop!
 This is the Empire of the Dead.
 That isn’t ominous at all:

 So how did the catacombs come to exist?
 Well, the story first goes back about 45 million years ago, when this area was originally a tropical sea.
 Sediment in the sea bed compressed over time to form limestone.
 Gallo-Roman people used this local limestone as far back as the 1st Century AD for building projects, although they probably used open-air quarries back then.
 People continued to mine the limestone well into the 13th Century, when underground mining gained popularity.
 These underground quarrying techniques eventually formed the vast maze of tunnels that exist today.